fox1t/fastify-websocket-router/README.md

 # Fastify websocket router

+# This pacakge has been deprecated.
+All of the features are now integrated in [fastify-websocket](https://github.com/fastify/fastify-websocket/).

 WebSocket endpoints for fastify

 Built on top of [fastify-websocket](https://github.com/fastify/fastify-websocket/), adds support for routing.
 It lets you define WebSocket endpoints like any other type of route, with different handler for each.
 The WebSocket support is provided by [websocket-stream](https://github.com/maxogden/websocket-stream) library.